brenton-leighton/ros_docker/README.md

 ## Basic usage

-- Run a script in the bin directory to start a shell in the container:
+- Run a script in the bin directory to start a shell in a container:
 ```bash
 ./ros_humble_base
 ```
-- The scripts can also be used to run a command directly:
+- The scripts can also be used to run a command directly in a container:
 ```bash
 ./ros_humble_base ros2 topic list
 ```
-- The container image is built only on the first run.
+- The container image will only be built on the first run.
 To build it again (e.g. if the Dockerfile has changed) use the `-b` option:
 ```bash
 ./ros_humble_base -b